Linerre/voidrice/README.md

 4. OpenBSD and Void Linux (QEMU/KVM)

 It is for this reason that quite a few **if** blocks spread throught some configs.

+Also, I'm using both Vim and Emacs, both dwm and bspwm, both bash and zsh.